 When selecting therapy, consider if disease-modifying therapy is required or if supportive care would be preferred.
 Transfusion dependence, progression of symptomatic cytopenias, increasing blasts, and high-risk disease are all considered triggers for the initiation of disease-modifying treatment.
 Dr Kurtin described the importance for risk-adapted treatment selection that accounts for a patient’s risk category, comorbidities, performance status, lifestyle, quality of life, and financial considerations.
 Allogeneic stem cell transplants (alloHCT) are the only potentially curative therapy for MDS.
 However, many patients with MDS do not meet eligibility criteria for alloHCT.
 If alloHCT is not feasible, treatment should continue until disease progression or unacceptable toxicity.

 In patients with lower-risk MDS the goals of treatment typically include achieving transfusion independence, decreasing symptom burden of iron overload, and improving quality of life, Dr Kurtin explained.
 Supportive care strategies, which do not change the underlying disease, include transfusion, erythropoietin stimulating agents, chelation agents, antibiotics, optimizing treatment for comorbidities, and palliative care.
-Disease-modifying therapies for MDS include differentiating agents, immunodulatory agents (lenalidomide), hypomethylating agents (azacitidine and decitabine), and clinical therapies and evolving therapies.
+Disease-modifying therapies and treatment considerations for MDS include clinical trials, differentiating agents, immunodulatory agents (lenalidomide for patients with 5q- as sole abnormality), hypomethylating agents (azacitidine and decitabine), and erythroid maturation agents (luspatercept for patients with SF3B1 with RS +/- thrombocytosis).

 There are many future targets for patients with MDS, which highlights the continued need to enroll patients in clinical trials in order to see more therapeutic options for patients.